karthik-44/semeval2023-afrisenti/README.md

 perform as good as the Davlan/naija-twitter-sentiment-afriberta-large model, maybe because the reviews contain fewer sentiment bearing words due to their lengths and also because both good and bad reviews contain positive and negative sentiment lexicons.
 The afro-xlmr-mini and other models performed okay.
-The reasons are unknown.
-In the future, I want to try the emotion lexicons provided in this github https://github.com/hausanlp/NaijaSenti.
-I expect this will improve performance because we now have more sentiment bearing words.
-***For more details regarding how to run code, location of datasets etc, please visit here.
-Also access images discussed below here.***
 The detailed results of all the models can be seen in the figure below.